verifieddoc-team/verifieddoc-platform/README.md

 For the exact authentication endpoints, request formats, and token payloads, see the OpenAPI contract at `/openapi.json` or the interactive Swagger UI at `/docs`.
 This README does not duplicate that endpoint list, since the live contract is the authoritative source and won't drift out of sync the way a manually maintained table can.
 ## Contribution Workflow

 See Building on VerifiedDoc, above, and `CONTRIBUTING.md` for full details.
-Note the flagged inconsistency between that file and this README's contribution steps, above.

 ## Team and Contributions